Lanayx/Oxpecker/src/Oxpecker.OpenApi/README.md

 To make endpoints discoverable by OpenApi, you need to call one of the following functions: `addOpenApi` or `addOpenApiSimple` on the endpoint.

-_NOTE: you don't have to describe routing parameters when using those functions, they will be inferred from the route template automatically._
+_Note: you don't have to describe routing parameters when using those functions, they will be inferred from the route template automatically._

 ### addOpenApi